2010 United States House of Representatives elections in New York: District 16

-Results
+Predictions

 District 17

 Democratic and Working Families incumbent Eliot Engel ran for reelection, challenged by Republican nominee Anthony Mele and Conservative Party nominee York Kleinhandler.
 The district encompasses parts of the Bronx, Westchester, and Rockland Counties.

 Engel won 79% of the vote in 2008, 76% in 2006 and 2004, and 62% in 2002 when he defeated Rockland County Executive C. Scott Vanderhoef.
 In 2000, he fought back the primary challenge of State Senator Larry Seabrook.
 Election experts predicted that Engel would post similar numbers in 2010.

 Army veteran York Kleinhandler received GOP and Conservative Party endorsements from the party committees in the Bronx, Rockland County and Westchester County.
 Kleinhandler faced a Republican primary of his own against Tea Party candidate Anthony Mele in September, a primary that brought local Republicans to physical blows and led to police involvement.
 He was also dogged by accusations "for predatory business practices against senior citizens" in Florida.

 Engel won the general election on November 2, 2010.